Four Ways to Foster Social Well-Being in the Workplace

 In fact, employees are more than 1.5 times more likely to stay with an employer that takes the time and makes the effort to build a supportive, social culture.
 Quality work relationships help build a stronger company culture, emphasize trust, and cultivate creativity, teamwork, and collaboration.
 These highly engaged teams create greater profitability.

-When pandemic lockdowns first began in early-2020, Americans of all ages began to experience what millions of senior citizens had been struggling with for decades – loneliness.
-The physical and mental health effects of isolation have been studied and show increased rates of depression, anxiety, heart disease, and high blood pressure.
+When pandemic lockdowns began in early 2020, Americans of all ages experienced what millions of senior citizens had been struggling with for decades – loneliness.
+The physical and mental health effects of isolation have been studied.
+It show increased rates of depression, anxiety, heart disease, and high blood pressure.
 Studies have also shown that social isolation can increase the risk of premature death and be as damaging to a person’s health as smoking 15 cigarettes each day.

 When you think of loneliness or isolation, you may envision someone sitting in their home, alone, for days on end with little, if any, contact with others.
-While that can certainly be the case, social well-being is unique to each person and it’s possible to feel lonely and isolated even when you’re interacting with or physically near others.
+While that may be the case, social well-being is unique to each person.
+It’s possible to feel lonely and isolated even when you’re interacting with someone.

-A person with a packed calendar of events can get along great with their co-workers but still experience loneliness.
-Feelings of “otherness” and isolation are higher in minority or historically marginalized groups of people – such as immigrants or LGBTQ+.
+People with a packed calendar of events can get along great with their co-workers but still experience loneliness.
+Feelings of “otherness” and isolation are higher in minority or historically marginalized groups such as immigrants or LGBTQ+.
 Even for people outside of those classifications, feelings of loneliness and isolation depend on a series of relationships with the communities around them.

 Social wellbeing should be an essential part of your workplace experience, as it comes directly from relationships with colleagues and managers.
 It’s about a focus on personal and professional growth and feeling valued holistically as a person and an employee.Dr.
 Toni Best, Co-Founder and Chief Human Performance Officer at Aduro.